Illinois Compiled Statutes

 (7) The appointed

-litem shall remain the child's guardian ad litem throughout the entire juvenile
+litem shall remain the minor's guardian ad litem throughout the entire juvenile

 proceedings, including permanency hearings and termination of parental rights